grafana/alloy/docs/sources/tutorials/flow-by-example/processing-logs/index.md

 - Optional: [loki.source.api][]

 The `loki.source.api` component can receive logs over HTTP.
-It can be useful for receiving logs from other {{< param "PRODUCT_ROOT_NAME" >}}s or collectors, or directly from applications that can send logs over HTTP, and then processing them centrally.
+It can be useful for receiving logs from other {{< param "PRODUCT_NAME" >}}s or collectors, or directly from applications that can send logs over HTTP, and then processing them centrally.

 Your pipeline is going to look like this: